 - onions, mushrooms, cauliflower, and garlic

-- dairy foods, including milk, yogurts, and cheeses
+- dairy foods, including milks, yogurts, and cheeses

 - legumes and pulses